K4ryuu/CS2-Egg/docs/features/vpk-sync.md

 Now **all new servers** will automatically use VPK sync!

-### Step 7: Deploy or Resize Servers
+### Step 7: Enable VPK Sync on Servers

 **For new servers:** Create as normal - VPK sync activates automatically on first start.

-**For existing servers:** Resize to trigger sync:
+**For existing servers:**

-1. Just restart the server - VPK sync activates on startup.
+> **No reinstall required!** Just restart the server - VPK sync activates immediately on startup and begins freeing up storage space.

+1. **Restart the server** (no reinstall/resize needed)
+2. VPK sync activates automatically during startup
+3. Storage space is freed immediately after sync completes

 Console output on successful sync: